pcfens/traefik-v1-vs-v2/README.md

 I use a separate Docker network for each version of Traefik for better separation, but it's not strictly required.

+The configurations here are stripped of most extraneous configurations.
+When running in production be sure you secure all of the admin endpoints, including your metrics collections in whatever way works for you.
 ## Prerequsites

-**Important:** Copy and pasting the commands below may break things, so I recommend you start on an otherwise empty cluster.

 To follow this guide as is you'll need a few things:

 - cURL
-- [Docker](https://docs.docker.com/get-docker/)running in Swarm mode (outside the scope of this document).
+- [Docker](https://docs.docker.com/get-docker/) running in Swarm mode (outside the scope of this document).
 - Load Balancing Networks Created:
 ```bash
 docker network create --driver=overlay traefik_v1